skill-forge

 |---|---|---|

-| ultimate-ui | Built | Polished modern UIs with proper spacing, color, typography |
+| absolute-ui | Built | Polished modern UIs with proper spacing, color, typography |

 | accessibility-wcag | Planned | ARIA, screen readers, keyboard navigation, WCAG compliance |